What Happens to a $900,000 401(k) When the Owner Dies and the Beneficiary Falls Under the New 10 Year Rule

 © Jack_the_sparow / Shutterstock.com

-A 65 year old who just inherited a $900,000 401(k) from a parent who died at age 75 is staring at a tax bill most beneficiaries never see coming.
-The stretch IRA, the planning move that let prior generations spread inherited account withdrawals across their own life expectancy, is gone for non spouse heirs.
-In its place sits the SECURE Act 10 year rule, effective for deaths after 2019, and a set of final IRS regulations published in July 2024 that quietly made the math worse.
+A 65 year old who just inherited a $900,000 401(k) from a parent who died at age 75 faces a tax bill most beneficiaries never see coming.
+The stretch IRA, the estate planning move that let prior generations spread inherited account withdrawals over their own life expectancy, is gone for non spouse heirs.
+In its place sits the SECURE Act 10 year rule, effective for deaths after 2019, and final IRS regulations published in July 2024 that made the math considerably worse.

-Because the parent died after reaching the required beginning date for RMDs, the heir does not get to wait until year 10 and pull everything at once.
+The parent died after their required beginning date for RMDs, so the heir cannot wait until year 10 and withdraw everything at once.
 The final regulations confirm that annual RMDs are mandatory during years one through nine, with the full remaining balance due by December 31 of year 10.
-The IRS waived enforcement of those annual RMDs from 2021 through 2024 while the rules were being finalized, but annual RMDs from inherited accounts are now in force starting 2025.
+The IRS waived enforcement of those annual distributions from 2021 through 2024 while the rules were finalized.
+Starting with the 2025 tax year, annual RMDs from inherited accounts became fully enforced, and the 25% penalty for missed withdrawals (reducible to 10% if corrected within two years) now applies.

 The Tax Bomb in Plain Dollars

 Run the cumulative tax over the full 10 years and the bill lands somewhere in the $375,000 to $450,000 range, a 40% to 50% haircut on the net inheritance.
-The exact number depends on growth and bracket placement, but the order of magnitude is the headline.
-Roughly half of the inheritance can be lost to income tax if the heir does nothing strategic.
+The exact number depends on growth and bracket placement, but the order of magnitude is the story.
+Roughly half of the inheritance disappears to income tax if the heir does nothing strategic.

 Bracket Smoothing Is the Whole Game

-Take partial distributions every year.
-Front load withdrawals in years the heir is still working only if those dollars stay inside the 24% bracket, which tops out at $201,775 for singles and $403,550 for joint filers in 2026.
+The strategy is to take partial distributions every year.
+Front load withdrawals in years when the heir is still working only if those dollars stay inside the 24% bracket, which tops out at $201,775 for singles and $403,550 for joint filers in 2026.
 If retirement is planned for year 5, defer the heavier withdrawals to those lower bracket years between retirement and the start of the beneficiary’s own Social Security and RMDs.

 A few rules that close off common workarounds:

 1. No Roth conversion on the inherited balance.
 The IRS does not permit converting an inherited non spouse 401(k) or IRA to a Roth.
-The only Roth path is to convert the heir’s own pre tax accounts in low income years to make room.
+The only Roth path is to convert the heir’s own pre tax accounts in low income years to make room for future distributions.

-2. The 9 month disclaimer.
+2. The 9 month disclaimer window.
 A beneficiary can disclaim the inheritance within 9 months, passing the account to the contingent beneficiary.
-This is worth considering if a lower bracket sibling or a grandchild is next in line.
+This move is worth considering if a lower bracket sibling or a grandchild is next in line.

-3. Spouses are the exception.
+3. Spouses get different treatment.
 A surviving spouse can roll the account into their own IRA and use their own RMD schedule.
-Adult children cannot.
+Adult children and other non spouse heirs cannot.

-4. Charitable offset.
-Once the heir reaches 70 and a half, qualified charitable distributions from their own IRA can offset other taxable income, though QCDs are not permitted from an inherited account before that age.
+4. Charitable offset after age 70 and a half.
+Once the heir reaches 70½, qualified charitable distributions from their own IRA can offset other taxable income, though QCDs are not permitted from an inherited account before that age.
+The 2026 QCD limit is $111,000 per person.

 What to Do This Week